SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-19-roxxie-lifelongLearning.md

 #### STRAUD

-> DO NOT PLAY COY WITH ME, CHILDE.
+> DO NOT BE BASHFUL WITH ME, CHILDE.
 >
 > I HAVE NO TIME FOR IT.
 >